johnsmillie-portfolio/SE450-JPaint/readme.md

 # Introduction
-This is the JPaint application produced for Jeff Sharpe's SE450 in Summer 2022 at DePaul Univesity.
-The substantive changes to the base code in this repository were made by John Smillie and David Zwerdling.
+This is the JPaint application produced for SE450 in Summer 2022 at DePaul Univesity, instructed by Jeff Sharpe.
+The substantive additions to the base code in this repository were made by John Smillie and David Zwerdling.

 # Grading Notes
 ## Missing Features